avetharun/OriginalFur/docs/index.rst

 `assets/some_namespace/furs/namespace.origin_name.json`

+When creating a new model, make sure if cubes are zero-width (flat on any axis) ONE of the faces is fully transparent.
+This is because translucency is supported, and can cause clipping if this change isn't made.

 Note: Using the keyword `orif-defaults` for namespaces for a new fur will NOT override existing ones!
 Full json file example